Getting Healthy for Physical Transformation

 Be Consistent with Your Habits

-It took time, to heal my relationship with food and my body, and there wasn’t just one a-ha moment that made the switch in my head.
-I had bumps in the road along the way, but this new mindset shift grew from a deep knowing that living in fear was not a happy place to be in.
+Getting healthy took me time.
+It’s a mindset to understand that health begins on the inside.
+There wasn’t just one ‘aha’ moment that made the switch in my head.
+I had bumps in the road along the way, but this new mindset shift grew from a deep knowing that living in fear was not a happy place to be.

 I learned; not to depend on the low-hanging fruit of negative reinforcement to keep me going.